ardevarap/CSC-648-Term-Project/README.md

 ## Running the project
 This app is hosted on http://54.219.143.67/ but it can be run locally with a few steps.
 First clone or download this repository.
-Then run npm i and npm start on the terminal in both the application/server and application/client directories
+Then run npm i and npm start on the terminal in both the application/server and application/client directories.
+Then find and replace all the uses of the IP 54.219.143.67 to localhost